 - The average weight loss after a gastric bypass surgical procedure is generally higher than with a purely restrictive procedure.

 - As with every type of bariatric surgery, the overall quality of life for patients improves dramatically.
 A great deal of excess weight is lost, and patients experience a resolution of co-morbidities and improved appearance, social opportunities and economic opportunities.

-Contact United Regional Solutions for more information on the Laparoscopic Bariatric surgery performed at United Regional.
+Contact United Regional Solutions at (940) 764-5400 for more information on the laparoscopic bariatric surgery performed at United Regional.